lrspeiser/DensityDependentMetricModel/README.md

 ### Gaia DR3 rotation curve data

 We utilize the latest Gaia Data Release 3, which provides unprecedented precision in stellar kinematics across the Milky Way [14].
-Our sample comprises 132,000 stars selected with stringent quality criteria:
+Our sample comprises 144,000 stars selected with stringent quality criteria:
 - Radial velocity uncertainties < 5 km/s
 - Parallax signal-to-noise ratio > 5
-- Galactocentric radii spanning 5-16 kpc
+- Galactocentric radii spanning 3.7-16.1 kpc
 - Full azimuthal coverage across 11 longitude bins
+- Mean velocity uncertainties of 1.22 km/s (median 1.00 km/s)

+The radial distribution shows a characteristic disk profile:
+- Peak density at 8-9 kpc containing 74,900 stars (52% of sample)
+- Secondary concentration at 7-8 kpc with 47,742 stars (33%)
+- Sparse coverage below 5 kpc (61 stars total)
+- Extended tail to 16.1 kpc capturing halo kinematics

-The data is binned in annuli of width ΔR = 0.5 kpc, with circular velocities computed using the Jeans equation formalism to correct for asymmetric drift effects [26].
+The data is binned in annuli of width ΔR = 0.5 kpc for radii 5-10 kpc and ΔR = 1.0 kpc beyond, with circular velocities computed using the Jeans equation formalism to correct for asymmetric drift effects [26].
+The observed velocity distribution peaks at 213.9 ± 22.7 km/s, with the bulk of stars (104,209 or 72%) having velocities between 200-240 km/s.
 This yields a rotation curve with typical uncertainties of 1-3 km/s per bin, providing exquisite constraints on gravitational models.

 ### Bayesian inference with dynamic nested sampling